metamaden/geneMapR/README.md

 # 4   TP53 ENST00000510385    7571720 retained_intron      17      7565097    7590856
 # 5   TP53 ENST00000504937    7571720 retained_intron      17      7565097    7590856
 # 6   TP53 ENST00000269305    7571720  protein_coding      17      7565097    7590856
 ```
+NOTE: gene coordinates are not uncontroversial.
+Even controlling for genome build, different databases can yield varying exact coordinate ranges.
+These should, however, cluster predictably and according to annotated transcripts and possible variation in transcript annotations, database updates, curation practices, etc. Thus it often pays to check multiple resources.
+See helpful links below for some options.

 # Citations (package list)
 org.Hs.eg.db